byrobingames/tapdaq/README.md

 For Stencyl 3.3 and above

-Stencyl extension for "Tapdaq" (http://www.tapdaq.com) on iOS.
+Stencyl extension for "Tapdaq" (http://www.tapdaq.com) for iOS.
 This extension allows you to easily integrate Tapdaq on your Stencyl game / application. (http://www.stencyl.com)

 ## Main Features